Academic Planning Guide

 Math-

-In coming 6th grade students or students new to the Beaverton School District enrolling at BASE will be allowed to take a math placement test to help determine the appropriate math level.
-Once a student is placed, they must follow the math sequence.
+Student placement in math is based on the level from the previously completed course.
+Middle school students in Beaverton can take a math placement exam in the late spring/summer.
+There are no placement exams for high school students.
+BASE does not offer any placement exams for math.
 Once in high school, if a student wants to advance in math, they must take an accelerated math course during summer school.
 The course must be completed with a C or better to advance a level.
 BASE does NOT recommend the use of abbreviated/intensive courses.
 It is important to work closely with the school counselor when making these decisions.

 In coming 8th grade students or students new to the Beaverton School District enrolling at BASE will be allowed to take a Spanish placement test to help determine the appropriate level.
-Throughout the school year students will also have the opportunity to take the STAMP test to earn proficiency credit for a world language and to advance to a higher level in the World Language courses.
-It is important to work with the school counselor about these options.
+Spanish is the only World Language offered at BASE.

 Advanced Placement and Dual Credit Courses

-BASE AP Course Offerings
+BASE AP Course Offerings 2024-25 (each school year, offerings may vary)

 Course | Grades available |